 Nancy O'Connor holds a doctorate from Cornell University.
-Her teaching interests include French language, the seventeenth and eighteenth centuries, the twentieth-century novel, and translation.
+Before her retirement she taught French language, the seventeenth and eighteenth centuries, the twentieth-century novel, and translation.
+She was Director of the Middlebury C.V.
+Starr School in France on a number of occasions.

 See below for her more recent publications.